History of women in Germany: Early modern era

 Before the 19th century, young women lived under the economic and disciplinary authority of their fathers until they married and passed under the control of their husbands.
 In order to secure a satisfactory marriage, a woman needed to bring a substantial dowry.
 In the wealthier families, daughters received their dowry from their families, whereas the poorer women needed to work in order to save their wages so as to improve their chances to wed.
-Under the German laws, women had property rights over their dowries and inheritances, a valuable benefit as high mortality rates resulted in successive marriages.
+Under German laws, women had property rights over their dowries and inheritances, a valuable benefit as high mortality rates resulted in successive marriages.
 Before 1789, the majority of women lived confined to society's private sphere, the home.
 Sagarra notes that The Age of Reason did not bring much more for women: men, including Enlightenment aficionados, believed that women were naturally destined to be principally wives and mothers.
 Within the educated classes, there was the belief that women needed to be sufficiently educated to be intelligent and agreeable interlocutors to their husbands.
 However, the lower-class women were expected to be economically productive in order to help their husbands make ends meet.
 The closure of monasteries by the Protestant Reformation, as well as the closure of other hospitals and charitable institutions, forced numerous women into marriage.
 While priests' concubines had previously received some degree of social acceptance, marriage did not necessarily remove the stigma of concubinage, nor could a wife claim the wage to which a female servant might be entitled.
 Marriages to Protestant clerics became a means for urban bourgeois families to establish their commitment to the Reformation.

-According to Kay Goodman, feminist scholars trace the beginning of German female literature (which paved the way for nineteenth century feminism) to the era of Romanticism (eighteenth century).
+According to Kay Goodman, feminist scholars trace the beginning of German female literature (which paved the way for nineteenth-century feminism) to the era of Romanticism (eighteenth century).
 Dorothea Erxleben, the first German woman doctor, challenged the social restrictions on the role of women, that defined them only as wives, mothers and caretakers.

 There was a large number of female territorial regents between the sixteenth and the eighteenth centuries.
 By the eighteenth century, generally elite women could only attain political power (such as Maria Theresa or Maria Antonia of Saxony; Catherine the Great was ethnically German but attained political power in Russia) in the name of their husbands and sons.
-Empress Eleonore Magdalene of Neubur was one of the most powerful Habsburg imperial consorts.
+Empress Eleonore Magdalene of Neuburg was one of the most powerful Habsburg imperial consorts.

 The process of elimination of gender guardianship was a complex process, that primarily benefited businesswomen.
 Some of the most notable German businesswomen of this period included Glückel of Hameln, Anna Vandenhoeck, Karoline Kaulla, Aletta Haniel, Helene Amalie Krupp.

 Katharina Henot, possibly the first German postmistress, was executed as an alleged witch in the midst of a legal battle between her family and the House of Thurn und Taxis.
-The position of Imperial Postmaster became hereditary through female line in 1621 under Ferdinand II, Holy Roman Emperor (it became hereditary through male line in 1615).
+The position of Imperial Postmaster became hereditary through the female line in 1621 under Ferdinand II, Holy Roman Emperor (it became hereditary through the male line in 1615).
 In 1628, Alexandrine von Taxis, née de Rye, became Imperial Postmaster.